 Teachers are responsible and accountable for the progress and development of all the pupils in their class.
-Quality first teaching (QFT) is our first step in responding to pupils who have SEND.
+High-quality teaching is our first step in responding to pupils who have SEND.
 This will differ for individual pupils.

 We will also provide the following interventions dependent on pupil needs: